-- 1. Place the hard drive assembly into the slot on the computer. - 2.
-Slide the hard drive assembly toward the connector until it clicks in place. - 3.
+- 1. Insert the hard drive assembly into the slot on the computer. - 2.
+Slide the hard drive assembly toward the connector until it clicks into place. - 3.
 Install the cover. - 4.
-Follow the procedures in After Working Inside Your Computer.
+Follow the procedure in After Working Inside Your Computer.